 The smallest range of bells that can constitute a carillon is two chromatic octaves, or 23 bells.
 (Historically, the lowest C-sharp and E-flat were often not installed for reasons of space and expense.)
-An instrument with less than 23 bells is a chime.
-A chime is a uniquely American instrument that usually consists of one to one and a half diatonic octaves.
+An instrument with less than 23 bells is a chime, which usually consists of one to one and a half diatonic octaves.

 Carillons range in size from two to greater than six octaves, or from a minimum of 23 bells to as many as 77.
 A range of four to four and one-half octaves (47 to 56 bells) is most desirable, since almost all carillon music can be played on such an instrument.
 (By comparison, a piano has 88 notes, while an organ keyboard has 61.)
 Most contemporary carillon music, and much historic music, is written for carillons with a range of four or more octaves.
 The available repertoire for smaller instruments is more limited.